tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

-# Map Projections
+# Projections Overview

 Tangram is optimized for standard [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator_projection) tiles.
-However, through the clever use of vertex shaders, the apparent position of vector data may be modified.
+However, through the clever use of vertex shaders, the apparent position of vector data may be modified, effectively "reprojecting" the data on the fly.

 ![wavy](https://user-images.githubusercontent.com/459970/74368286-33501a00-4d88-11ea-8931-7d3896784946.gif)

-[Shaders](Shaders-Overview.md) are created as part of a custom [_draw style_](../Syntax-Reference/draw.md)).
+[Shaders](Shaders-Overview.md) are created as part of a custom [_style_](../Syntax-Reference/styles.md).
 The style used to create the above effect looks like this:

 ```yaml
 styles: